 - Planning and Project Management are two very important parts of the restoration process, and we work with the vehicle owner to create a solid plan and then stick to the plan to prevent additional time and costs.
 CLICK HERE for a FREE Restoration Planner document we've created to help the process!

 How do I get my car to your shop?

-- Vehicle owners are free to bring the car themselves, or we will help transport options to deliver the car.
+- Vehicle owners are free to bring the car themselves, or we will help with transport options to deliver the car.